dmxt/dmxt-blog-v4/content/blog/amazing-cli-softwares/index.md

 * [mintty](https://mintty.github.io/) Don't be afraid of the website, the software quality is excellent.
 * [New Windows Terminal](https://github.com/microsoft/terminal) by Microsoft, they're making a new commandline.

-Moving on from Windows users now.∂
+Moving on from Windows users now.
+This blog is about UNIX-based system with a terminal.

 # Text editors

-## vim
+### vim
+This is the obvious one.

 I've gotten so more productive by learning and using vim.
 Especially on Mac when you cannot right-click and create a new